 Selling Inherited Property in Clarksville TN

 While inheriting real property can seem like a blessing, many find that they have to sell the inheritance property to pay the estate taxes due.
-In addition to a large amount of estate taxes that may become due after inheriting an estate, there is a quick nine-month statutory period after the deceased person’s death in which the beneficiary of inheritance must pay the estate taxes due.
+In addition to a large amount of estate taxes that may become due after inheriting an estate, there is a quick nine-month statutory period after the deceased person’s death in which the beneficiary of the inheritance must pay the estate taxes due.

 Example: If a beneficiary inherits one parcel of land worth $10 million and the estate has no other assets, the beneficiary of the inherited property may have to sell the land to get the cash to pay the $2.9 million in federal estate taxes within nine months of the deceased person’s death.